bencun/react-use-wav-audio-recorder/README.md

-# React WAV audio recorder
+# React useWavAudioRecorder

-This is a simple React hook that uses [`extendable-media-recorder`](https://www.npmjs.com/package/extendable-media-recorder) and [extendable-media-recorder-wav-encoder](https://www.npmjs.com/package/extendable-media-recorder-wav-encoder) under the hood to record raw WAV audio in a cross-browser compatible manner and spits out a Blob.
+This is a simple React hook that uses [`extendable-media-recorder`](https://www.npmjs.com/package/extendable-media-recorder) and [extendable-media-recorder-wav-encoder](https://www.npmjs.com/package/extendable-media-recorder-wav-encoder) under the hood to record raw WAV audio in a cross-browser compatible manner.
+It produces a Blob of the WAV audio.

 ## Usage